Nigerien Progressive Party – African Democratic Rally

-The Nigerien Progressive Party – African Democratic Rally (Parti Progressiste Nigérien-Rassemblement Démocratique Africain, PPN-RDA) is a political party in Niger.
-It was the leading political party of the pre-independence era, becoming the sole legal party of the First Republic (1960–1974).
+The Nigerien Progressive Party – African Democratic Rally (Parti Progressiste Nigérien-Rassemblement Démocratique Africain, PPN–RDA) was a political party in Niger.
+It was the nation's leading political party of the pre-independence era, becoming the sole legal party of the First Republic (1960–1974).
 It was led by Niger's first President, Hamani Diori.
 After the end of military rule, the party reappeared as a minor parliamentary party led by Diori's son, Abdoulaye Hamani Diori.